lamiselsayed/Aircraft-Object-Detection/README.md

 * RetinaNet

 Running The Project
-* To view the YOLOv8 model, go to the 'models' folder and run the 'YOLOv8 Object Detection.ipynb' notebook.
+* To view the YOLOv8 model, go to the 'models' folder and run the 'YOLOv8_Object_Detection.ipynb' notebook.
 Follow the instructions in the notebook and run each cell in the order they are presented in.
 This applies to the training, validation, and testing parts of the notebook.
-* To view the YOLOV9 model, go to the 'models' folder and run the 'YOLOv9 Object Detection.ipynb' notebook.
+* To view the YOLOV9 model, go to the 'models' folder and run the 'YOLOv9_Object_Detection.ipynb' notebook.
 Follow the instructions in the notebook and run each cell in the order they are presented in.
 This applies to the training, validation, and testing parts of the notebook.
-* To view the DETR model, go to the 'models' folder and run the '' notebook.
+* To view the DETR model, go to the 'models' folder and run the 'DETR_Object_Detection.ipynb' notebook.
-* To view the RetinaNet model, go to the 'models' folder and run the 'RetinaNet.ipynb' notebook.
+* To view the RetinaNet model, go to the 'models' folder and run the 'RetinaNet_Object_Detection.ipynb' notebook.
 Follow the instructions in the notebook and run each cell in the order they are presented in.
 This applies to the training, validation, and testing parts of the notebook.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Attribution:
 @misc{RarePlanes_Dataset,